 By caring for the health and safety of staff and residents

-Our objective is to ensure that the health and safety of staff and residents is a given priority and that all legislation is fully complied with.
+Our objective is to ensure that the health and safety of staff and residents is given priority and that all legislation is fully complied with.
 To do this we have to ensure that all mandatory and service specific training has been completed successfully.
 Every village has to undergo an independent external health and safety audit and is subject to audit by our health and safety review committee.
-All our new homes meet and exceed the Government’s Lifetime Homes criteria, and new developments are extensively, but unobtrusively, future-proofed to try to anticipate the changing needs of residents as they age.
+All our new homes meet and exceed the Government’s Lifetime Homes criteria, and new developments are extensively, but unobtrusively, future-proofed to try to anticipate the changing needs of our residents.

 We take the health of our staff and residents extremely seriously.
 In advance of winter 2016, we arranged to pay for all staff to have the flu vaccination to help protect them, their families and our residents.